system.time({

 # Fast

-A common misconception: sapply() and lapply() are not vectorization.
-They are convenient wrappers around loops, but they still call your R function once per element.
-They are not faster than a well-written for loop.
-True vectorization means the loop runs in C, not in R. sum(), cumsum(), ifelse(), pmin(), and rowSums() are truly vectorized. sapply(x, my_function) is not.
+sapply() and lapply() look like vectorization.
+They are not.
+They are convenient wrappers around loops that still call your R function once per element, no faster than a well-written for loop.
+True vectorization means the loop runs in C: sum(), cumsum(), ifelse(), pmin(), rowSums().
+If the loop is still in R, the speed is still in R.

 Exercises